BTO science covers two important aspects: monitoring and research. Our integration of the two is a significant strength of the organisation.

-Collecting evidenceBTO coordinates up to 60,000 dedicated volunteers to collect biological data to build robust, long-term datasets.
+Collecting evidenceBTO coordinates over 60,000 dedicated volunteers to collect biological data to build robust, long-term datasets.

 Innovative methodsBTO's staff of expert scientists are constantly developing better methods to capture and analyse high quality data.